AndreasSippel/synXLIFF/README.md

   - in the new setup table you can:
     - deactivate the automatic check
     - check manually for updates if you want to

-#### Version 1.0.1.1

-- the export now only exports translated items.
-This assures that if an item is not translated the default translation is used by BC.
-- the "&" symbol is now replaced with "\&amp;" during export.
-- fixed some display problems with the translation language on the project page.

-#### Version 1.0.1.2
+#### Version 1.0.0.1

+- fixed an issue with actions that were not shown
-- fixed a problem with importing option captions with a leading whitespace
+- fixed an error when importing file with "maxwidth" attribute